OFA-Sys/OFASys/README.md

 * Structural Language: for tasks like Text-to-SQL, Table-to-Text, Table question answering, and Sudoku.
 * Motion: for tasks like Text-to-Motion.

+# News
+* 2022.12.23 (v0.1.0-patch1): Refactored and released diffusion-based text-to-motion (v0.1), see [doc](https://ofasys-doc.readthedocs.io/en/latest/task/motion.html) for usage.
+Automatically add bos and eos in the instruction and refactor the TextPreprocess.

 # Requirements